MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 <h3>Group tasks:</h3>
 <ul>
-  <li>Examine the digital version of the map together.
-What elements does it include and what is missing?
-What does this suggest about the possible purpose of the map?</li>
+  <li>Examine the digitised versions of the two map together.
+What elements does each of them include and what is "missing"?
+What does this suggest about the purpose of each map?</li>
-  <li>The map includes text (mostly place and region names) and symbols.
+  <li>Both maps include text (mostly place and region names) and symbols.
 What do the symbols represent and why are they important?</li>
-  <li>What does the map reveal in general about spatial understanding and territorial affiliation at the time of its creation?
+  <li>What do the maps reveal more generally about spatial understanding and territorial belonging at the time of their creation?
 Which aspects are still relevant today, and what may have changed?</li>
 </ul>

 <h3>Literature:</h3>